Lekssays/Kattis/README.md

 # Kattis
 My Solutions in C++ to some Kattis problems.
-TO find a solution : CTRL + F and write the Problem ID provided by Kattis :)
+To find a solution : CTRL + F and write the Problem ID provided by Kattis :)